 The 2011 Certified EIR finds that the construction activities associated with the Approved Project would have the potential to disturb nesting birds on or near the Approved Project site.
 This would be a significant impact (Impact 6-1).
-Construction activities on Blocks K-L-M-O-P could disturb birds associated with trees and shrubs along the bay shore.
+Construction activities on Blocks M, P, and O could disturb birds associated with trees and shrubs along the bay shore.
 Mitigation Measure 6-1 would reduce this impact to a less-than-significant level by requiring pre-construction surveys, construction scheduling, and construction buffers.
 The proposed project will be required to comply with Mitigation Measure 6-1.
 Therefore, the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.

 The 2011 Certified EIR finds that the construction activities associated with the Approved Project would have the potential to disturb special-status mammal species within the Refugio Creek tidal habitat.
 This would be a significant impact (Impact 6-2).
-Mitigation Measure 6-2 would reduce this impact to a less-than-significant level by requiring preconstruction surveys, avoidance measures, monitoring activities, and worker awareness and reporting programs.
+Mitigation Measure 6-2 would reduce this impact to a less-than-significant level by requiring pre-construction surveys, avoidance measures, monitoring activities, and worker awareness and reporting programs.
 The proposed project will be required to comply with Mitigation Measure 6-2.
 Therefore, the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.

 The 2011 Certified EIR found that the construction activities associated with the Approved Project would have the potential to disturb vernal pool fairy shrimp (VPFS) that could occur in seasonal pools and natural depressions within ruderal habitats such as areas along the north side of Refugio Creek (Impact 6-3).
-However, no evidence of the presence of VPFS was detected during pre-construction surveys.3 Since the proposed project is on the same site as the Approved Project, the proposed project would not result in any impact to this species.